svx/k8-traefik/docs/tutorial.md

 spec:
   type: LoadBalancer
+  # highlight-start
   ports:
     - port: 80
       targetPort: web
+  # highlight-end
   selector:
     app: traefik
 ```

+This configures Kubernetes to make the Traefik dashboard available on port `8080` and proxy request on port `80`.

 :::note
 It is possible to expose a *Service* in different ways!